 Children are well catered for, with playgrounds in a number of parks and reserves.
 Where possible, the Council also provides seating, tables, toilets and rubbish bins.

-It is essential to book a reserve for organised events such as weddings or ceremonies.
-Bookings for such events can be made by completing the online booking form or contacting the Venues Booking Officer as below.
+It is essential to book or reserve for organised events such as weddings or ceremonies.
+Booking inquiries can be made by completing either of the forms below, or by contacting the Venues Booking Officer as per the below contact details.

 Venues Booking Officer